GoogleCloudPlatform/podcast/site/content/post/episode-63-python-with-jon-parrott/index.md

 FRANCESC: Yeah.
 It's been a long time.
 But today, you're here to talk about Python.
 But before we do that, why don't you tell us a little bit about you and what you do on Google?

 JOHN: Yeah, for sure.
 So just like you guys, I'm in developer relations.
 But developer programs engineering doesn't really tell you a lot about what I do just off the cuff.
 So I focus more on sort of our developer experience.
 So like documentation tutorials, sample code, and things like that.
 And also just kind of like taking a holistic view of the platform.
-And making sure that developers who identify as Python developers feel at home on Google Cloud Platform.
+And making sure that developers who identify as Python developers feel at home on Google Cloud.

 MARK: Cool.
 So I don't do very much Python, if any at all.
 So like why Python?
 What makes Python great?